andre-dietrich/liascript-preview-vscode-web/README.md

 * __LiaScript: Toggle Preview [<kbd>Alt</kbd> <kbd>L</kbd>]__

-  This will open a panel on the right side (or close it), which will be updated whenever the Markdown document is stored.
+  This will open a panel on the right side (or close it).
-  That means, if autosaving is activated, the document will be updated every time this happens or if you manually store the document via [<kbd>Ctrl</kbd> <kbd>S</kbd>].
+  The preview will be updated only with manual intervention, when you select the option "Reload Preview" or hit the keyboard short-cut [<kbd>Ctrl</kbd> <kbd>S</kbd>].

 * __LiaScript: Toggle Preview in JIT mode [<kbd>Shift</kbd> <kbd>Alt</kbd> <kbd>L</kbd>]__